kennovation1/benchling-sql-hints/README.md

 - **folder_path_construction.sql** - Construct a folder path
 - **simple_pivot.sql** - Pivot a single row result

+## Utilities
+The `utilities` folder contains Python scripts.

+Currently, there is a single utilities called `unpack_insights_export.py`.
+Benchling Support is able to export all your dashboard SQL (and some, but not all metadata) into a CSV file.
+This file is not directly usable on its own and needs to be unpacked (also, don't try to open in Excel).
+Once unpacked, this is a powerful resource to allow you to easily see across your Insights landscape.
+This is important if you are trying to assess the Insights impacts from data model changes, trying to pull back your data to start controlling it in git, etc. The comment block at the start of the script provides all details.

 ## Development hints
 The section collection random hints that can help while developing Insights